Los Angeles Memorial Coliseum: 1970s–1980s

-The Rolling Stones played at the stadium on their 1981 Tattoo You tour (October 9 and 11), supported by George Thorogood, the J. Geils Band, and relatively unknown newcomer Prince.Stones played for 90 000 for each of 2 nights in 1981 and a record 90 000 fans for 4 nights in 1989.
+The Rolling Stones played at the stadium on their 1981 Tattoo You tour (October 9 and 11), supported by George Thorogood, the J. Geils Band, and Prince.
+Relatively unknown at the time, Prince was not well-received by fans and booed off the stage the first night.
+He did not intend to return for the second show until convinced by Stones frontman Mick Jagger to do so.
+The Stones played for 90,000 for each of 2 nights in 1981 and a record 90,000 fans for 4 nights in 1989.

-The Argentina national soccer team played a friendly match against Mexico on May 14, 1985, as part of Argentina's tour of North America prior to the 1986 FIFA World Cup that would be won by the squad managed by Carlos Bilardo.
+The Argentina national soccer team played a friendly match against Mexico on May 14, 1985, as part of Argentina's tour of North America before the 1986 FIFA World Cup that would be won by the squad managed by Carlos Bilardo.
 Bruce Springsteen and the E Street Band concluded their Born in the U.S.A.
-Tour with four consecutive concerts on September 27, 29, 30, and October 2, 1985, in front of 82 000 people each night.
+Tour with four consecutive concerts on September 27, 29, 30, and October 2, 1985, in front of 82,000 people each night.
 These shows were recorded and eight songs from the show of September 30 appear on their box set Live 1975–85.
 The September 27 show was released through Springsteen's website in 2019.

 U2 played at the stadium during leg three of their breakout Joshua Tree tour on November 17 and 18, 1987.
 They later returned to the stadium for their PopMart Tour on June 21, 1997.
 Los Angeles natives Mötley Crüe played at the stadium on December 13, 1987, during the second leg of their Girls, Girls, Girls World Tour, with fellow Los Angeles band Guns N' Roses as the opening act.
 At that time, Mötley Crüe was one of the most popular and successful acts in the world, while Guns N' Roses was one of the largest up-and-coming acts.
 The latter would later return for four shows in October 1989 as the opening act for the Rolling Stones, then again on September 27, 1992, as part of their infamous co-headlining tour with Metallica.

 The stadium played host to The Monsters of Rock Festival Tour, featuring Van Halen, Scorpions, Dokken, Metallica, and Kingdom Come, on July 24, 1988.
 A second show was planned to take place on July 23, but was later canceled.
 The stadium also played host to Amnesty International's Human Rights Now!
 Benefit Concert on September 21, 1988, headlined by Sting and Peter Gabriel and also featuring Bruce Springsteen and the E Street Band, Tracy Chapman, Youssou N'Dour, and Joan Baez.